ashrae27/scripts/README.md

 Load balancing ensures that the application will be highly available, in addition to restricting access to the network.
 - _TODO: What aspect of security do load balancers protect?
 What is the advantage of a jump box?_
-- Load balancers protect the VM from DDoS attacks
+- Load balancers protect the VM from DDoS attacks.
-- The advantage of a jump box can access to the user and can be secured and monitored.
+- The advantage of a jump box is that it can be accessed by the user and can be secured and monitored.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the file system and system metrics.